wisniewskikr/chrisblog-it-cloud/kubernetes/springcloud-kubernetes-distributed-logging-elastic-filebeat/README.md

      * **Redirecting**: this service can redirect requests from outside system to some services inside system
      * **Load balancing**: this service can take care of load balancing requests from outside system to services inside system basing on information from service Discovery
 * **Service HelloWorld**: port **8080**.
 This service provides message, port and uuid
+* **Service Elasticsearch**: port **9200**.
+This service stores logs from the system
+* **Service Kibana**: port **9200**.
+This service provides dashboard to work with logs
+* **Service Filebeat**: no port: This service listening for logs in services and moves them to database

 ##### Flow
 The following flow takes place in this project:
 1. User via Browser sends request to Service Gateway for content
 1. Service Gateway sends request to Service HelloWorld for content
-1. Service HelloWorld sends back response to Service Gateway with message, port and uuid
+1. Service HelloWorld sends back response to Service Gateway with message, port and uuid.
+In the meantime logs are sent to elastic stack
 1. Service Gateway sends back response to User via Browser with message, port and uuid

 ##### Launch